This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 - Pour the buttermilk into the well, then add the Crisco shortening

-- Squeeze the Crisco and buttermilk together with one hand, trying to get rid of all the lumps of Crisco, gradually bringing more of the flour into the mixture as you go, until all of the flour is incorporated (the dough will be sticky)
+- Squeeze the Crisco and buttermilk together with one hand, trying to get rid of all the lumps of Crisco, gradually bringing more of the flour into the mixture as you go, until all of the flour is incorporated (the dough should be a little sticky; add a little more flour if it's super sticky)

 - Wash and dry your hands